grumat/glossy-msp430/README.md

 - Implements USB DFU class for easy firmware upgrade as updates become available.
 - Works with Windows, Linux and Mac environments.

-With the gdb partnership, the BMP/MSP430 allows you to:
+With the gdb partnership, the *Glossy MSP430* allows you to:

 - Load your application into the target Flash memory, FRAM or RAM.
 - Single step through your program.